JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     @print @htl("<button checked=$(true) disabled=$(false)>")
     #-> <button checked=''>

-Since boolean values are given special treatment, they become an error within quoted attribute values.
-At this time, this behavior is universal and does not depend upon the exact attribute used.

-    @print @htl("<button disabled='$(false)'>")
-    #-> ERROR: "Boolean used within a quoted attribute."⋮

 In HTML, many attributes specify values with space-delimited tokens, such as the Cascading Style Sheet (CSS) `"class"` attribute.
 To support these attributes, arrays and tuples produce space delimited output.